|Hiring and Supervision|

 Students who hold a full-time temporary position at the university are not eligible for a student employment position until one year from the last date of temporary employment.

 Graduate students MAY work on campus as student employees, provided they maintain at least half-time enrollment (4 credit hours) during Fall and Spring semesters.

-Graduate students with an active assistantship who desire concurrent employment in an additional job on campus must complete the Request for Additional Employment Form.
+Graduate students with an active assistantship who desire concurrent employment in an additional position on campus must complete the Request for Additional Employment Form.
 If approved by the Dean of Graduate Studies, the hiring department should submit a PAF for the additional employment to the Office of the Provost, Academic Personnel (330-672-2220).

 Employment of Relatives

 There is no objection to the appointment of multiple members of families to University positions regardless of relationship so long as one family member is not in a position to influence a decision in favor of or against another.
-Any decisions involving possible direct benefit or detriment to the student employee shall be made by the Executive Director of Career Services, the appointing authority for student employment.
+Any decisions involving possible direct benefit or detriment to the student employee shall be made by the Executive Director of Career Exploartion and Development, the appointing authority for student employment.
 Refer to the University Policy Register Rule 6-04.2.